Informa helps businesses and professionals in hundreds of ways.

 I also really enjoy teaching and have taught many courses abroad and in the UK.

-I applied for Decorex Making Spaces having found out about the opportunity through my QEST scholarship.
-I had visited Decorex for many years and as much of my work is with interiors I had wanted to exhibit there for a while.
+Having visited Decorex for many years and recognising that much of her work aligns with the interiors industry, I had wanted to exhibit there for a while.
 Having a stand as part of Making Spaces was hugely beneficial as I met many interesting people and had several commissions as a direct result of exhibiting.

 Please tell us about your design concept for the 2025 Decorex show creative?